FAQs About HOA Management

 All violation responses must be submitted to RowCal Management in writing for review by the Community Manager and Board of Directors.
 You can respond to violation notices in the Web Portal under the Account Info tab, then by choosing Violations, and submitting a response to the chosen open violation.

-Homeowners’ Association Legal Documents
+Homeowners Association (HOA) Legal Documents

 The declaration, bylaws, operating rules, articles of incorporation or any other documents which govern the normal operating procedures of an association.

-The term CC&R refers to 'Covenants, Conditions & Restrictions.'
-A real covenant is a legal obligation imposed in a deed by the seller of a home and or property upon the buyer of the real estate to do or not to do something.
-Such restrictions frequently 'run with the land' and are enforceable on future buyers of the property.
+The term CC&R refers to ‘Covenants, Conditions & Restrictions.’
+A real covenant is a legal obligation imposed in a deed by the seller of a home and/or property upon the buyer of the real estate to do or not to do something.
+Such restrictions frequently ‘run with the land’ and are enforceable on future buyers of the property.
 Examples might be to maintain a property in a reasonable state of repair, to preserve a sight-line for a neighboring property, not to run a business from a residence, or not to build on certain parts of the property.
 Many covenants are very simple and are meant only to protect a neighborhood from homeowners destroying trees or historic things or otherwise directly harming property values.
 Some can be more specific and strict, outlining everything a homeowner can do to the exterior of their home, including the number of non-familial tenants one may have, acceptable colors to re-paint the home, exactly when holiday decorations are allowed up, automobile placement or repair on property, satellite placement, etc.

 A set of rules or guidelines regarding the operation of a non-profit corporation such as a Board.
 Bylaws generally set forth definitions of offices and committees involved with the Board of Directors.
 They can include voting rights, meetings, notices, and other areas involved with the successful operation of the Association.

-The Declaration is sometimes referred to as the 'master deed,' 'documents,' or 'declaration of covenants, conditions, and restrictions' [CC&Rs].
-It describes an owner's responsibilities to the association which can include payment of dues and assessments as well as the association’s various duties to the owners.
-It is common viewed as somewhat of a 'constitution' of the association.
-The person or group of persons who either signs the original declaration governing the development and association or acquires the original developer's rights is referred to as the 'Declarant.'
+The Declaration is sometimes referred to as the ‘master deed,’ ‘documents,’ or ‘declaration of covenants, conditions, and restrictions’ [CC&Rs].
+It describes an owner’s responsibilities to the association which can include payment of dues and assessments as well as the association’s various duties to the owners.
+It is commonly viewed as somewhat of a ‘constitution’ of the association.
+The person or group of persons who either signs the original declaration governing the development and association or acquires the original developer’s rights is referred to as the ‘Declarant.’

 Many Community Associations have established Rules and Regulations that have been adopted by the Board of Directors.
 The Rules and Regulations are established to provide direction to the property owners in regard to parking, pets, pool use, etc. Community Associations may also have specific guidelines set up for Architectural Improvements.
 Architectural Improvements include, but are not limited to: patio covers, decks, landscaping, and exterior color changes.
 These rules are set up to maintain the aesthetic value and integrity of your Community and to protect the market value of your investment.
 Violations of these rules may result in action by the Board of Directors, which can include fines assessed to the property owners.
-In addition, exterior improvements or changes that are completed without prior approval by the Board of Directors or Architectural Committee, may require the property owner to remove or correct the alteration and/or be fined for the violations.
+In addition, exterior improvements or changes that are completed without prior approval by the Board of Directors or Architectural Committee may require the property owner to remove or correct the alteration and/or be fined for the violations.

 An HOA Ordinance is an individual or set of laws adopted by local government at the county and city level.